picasso09/picasso09/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on RMX218X, CEREUS KERNEL
+- 🔭 I’m currently working on RMX218X
 - 🌱 I’m currently learning android
 - 💬 I'M No0b"-